LengoLabs/qbot/README.md

 **Getting Started**
 qbot is an advanced, easy to setup, free, and unbranded Discord-Roblox ranking bot.
 The instructions to set it up and host it are available here: https://github.com/yogurtsyum/qbot/wiki/setup

-There is currently 2 branches of qbot available:
+There are currently 2 branches of qbot available:
 `master` - The latest version of qbot with many features.
  `v6-beta` - Beta Release of qbot v6 with even more features and customizability than qbot v5